- Employee relations management skills

 HRIS tools streamline administrative tasks and support data-driven HR decisions.
 Proficiency with Human Resource Information Systems (HRIS) helps you manage employee data, benefits, payroll, and performance tracking.

-Here are some of the most well-known HRIS systems you might work with as an HR specialist:
+Here are some of the most well-known HRIS systems you will work with as an HR specialist:

 - monday.com